ministryotech/simple-twitter-stream/README.md

 # Simple Twitter Stream #
-This library is designed to provide a simple, stromgly typed, twitter feed.
+This library is designed to provide a simple, strongly typed, twitter feed.
 It sits on top of the LinqToTwitter library.

 # Configuration #
 In order to be able to use the library to load your feed you need to provide configuration.
 You can do this however you want, the library is non-prescriptive about it, but you need to wire in your configuration by creating an implementation of **ITwitterConfig**.